Adult Substance Use Women with Children Residential Treatment

 • In the third trimester of their pregnancy;

-• Have dependent children who can attend treatment; or
+• Have dependent children who can accompany their parents to treatment; or

 • Have children in custody of the state, who will be released to their mother’s care while attending treatment; and